ikasanEIP/ikasan/ikasaneip/visualisation/dashboard/ldap-management.md

 ![IKASAN](../../developer/docs/quickstart-images/Ikasan-title-transparent.png)

 # Ikasan Visualisation Dashboard Security - LDAP Management
 Is is possible to configure Ikasan to delegate to LDAP for authorisation, as well as synchronise users and groups against LDAP directories.
-This allows Ikasan to leveage enterprise management of user group assignments which can then be associated with Ikasan 'Roles'.
-Once a group is assigned an Ikasan 'Role', it can be left to external it teams to manage the enterprise security and simply manage this access by assigning a given LDAP users, an LDAP group.
+This allows Ikasan to leverage enterprise management of user and group assignments which can then be associated with Ikasan 'Roles'.
+Once a group is assigned an Ikasan 'Role', it can be left to external IT teams to manage the enterprise security and simply manage access and authorisation to Ikasan by assigning a given LDAP users, an LDAP group.

 ### Managing LDAP Directory Configurations
 The 'LDAP Directory Management' screen can be navigated to from the left hand menu in the Ikasan dashboard.
 This screen provides a grid containing all 'LDAP Directory Configurations'.
 There are a number of actions that can be performed against an 'LDAP Directory':